mildrrnt/mildrrnt/README.md

 <h1>Worranittha H.</h1>

-- Interested in Web Development
+- Interested in web development
 - More comfortable doing front-end, but still learning back-end along the way
 - Love-hate relationship with bedtime revenge